What Is A Clearway? Understanding Urban Clearway And Red Routes

 What is a Clearway?

-From the picture above you can see that these clearway signs are identified by a blue circle with a red cross road sign on top.
+From the picture above you can see that these clearway signs are identified by a blue circle with a red crossroad sign on top.
 To indicate where it ends, the sign will repeat with the word End.

 Clearways are also referred to as rural clearways since they are commonly seen on highways outside of urban areas.
 Any vehicle that stops on a clearway must be totally removed from the main highway to prevent impeding traffic.

-When Should You Stop on a Clearway?
+When Can You Stop on a Clearway?
+Rules and Exceptions

-What is Urban Clearway?
+What is an Urban Clearway?

 Urban Clearway Regulations